Car Battler Joe

-is a 2001 vehicular combat game developed by Ancient and published by Natsume for the Game Boy Advance.
+is a 2001 vehicular combat game developed by Ancient and published by Natsume Inc. for the Game Boy Advance.
 The game involves using cars to fight opponents in action-styled battles, with role-playing video game game mechanics.
 It combined vehicular combat game with action role-playing elements in a similar manner to Autoduel from 1985.

-Gameplay
+Plot

 The player, taking the role of 16-year-old Joe, must earn money by battling to buy parts for his car to make it stronger.
-The battles are fought in 16-bit Mode 7-style.

 Development

-The game was developed by Ancient, with joint publishing by Victor Interactive Software in Japan and Natsume in the United States.
-Known in Japan as Car Battler Go, Natsume secured the North American publishing rights for the game, changing its name and originally scheduled its release in mid-2002.
+The game was developed by Ancient, with joint publishing by Victor Interactive Software in Japan and Natsume Inc. in the United States.
+Known in Japan as Car Battler Go, Natsume Inc. secured the North American publishing rights for the game, changing its name and originally scheduled its release in mid-2002.
 Composer Yuzo Koshiro wrote funk music for the game.
 It was shown at Nintendo Space World in 2001.
 In 2015, the game was re-released for the Wii U's Virtual Console.